hollodk/beastprint-sdk/README.md

    * For example, used as legacy.url if legacy.url is not provided.
    */
   url?: string;

   /**
    * Enable debug logging only for this call.
    * Overrides the global configureDebug() setting for this invocation.
    */
   debug?: boolean;

   /**
-   * If true, non-legacy strategies (beast, printdesk, auto) will fall back
+   * If true, non-legacy strategies (beast, printdesk, auto) will fall back to
-   * to legacy printing (when legacy options are provided) instead of throwing.
+   * legacy printing instead of throwing, when possible.
    * (Explicit 'legacy' strategy is never affected.)
    */
   fallbackToLegacyOnError?: boolean;